epam/edp-install/docs/user-guide/autotest.md

 !![Autotests page](../assets/user-guide/edp-portal-inspect-autotest-menu.png "Autotests page")

-* **Autotest status** - displays the Git Server status.
-Can be red or green depending on EDP Portal managed to connect to the Git Server with the specified credentials or not.
+* **Autotest status** - displays the autotest status.
+Can be red or green depending on KubeRocketCI portal managed to connect to the Git Server with the specified credentials or not.

-* **Autotest name (clickable)** - displays the Git Server name set during the Git Server creation.
+* **Autotest name (clickable)** - displays the autotest name set during the autotest creation.

-* **Open documentation** - opens the documentation that leads to this page.
+* **Open documentation** - opens the autotest related documentation page.

-* **Enable filtering** - enables filtering by Git Server name and namespace where this custom resource is located in.
+* **Enable filtering** - enables filtering by autotest name and namespace where this custom resource is located in.
 * **Create new autotest** - displays the **Create new component** menu.
 * **Edit autotest** - edit the autotest by selecting the options icon next to its name in the autotests list, and then selecting **Edit**.
 For details see the [Edit Existing Autotest](#edit-existing-autotest) section.
 * **Delete autotest** - remove autotest by clicking the vertical ellipsis button and then selecting **Delete**.

   !!! note
       The autotest that is used in a CD pipeline cannot be removed.

-There are also options to sort the applications:
+There are also options to sort the autotests:

 * Sort the existing autotests in a table by clicking the sorting icons in the table header.
 Sort the autotests alphabetically by their name, language, build tool, framework, and CI tool.
 You can also sort the autotests by their status: Created, Failed, or In progress.